 THE SOCIAL AND CULTURAL IMPACT ON THE COMMUNITY

-THE ECONIMIC IMPACT ON THE TERRITORY
+THE ECONOMIC IMPACT ON THE TERRITORY

-The budget for the ninth edition of the Kino Guarimba was €60,000, invested in the area with the purchase of locally produced gadgets, the organization of dinner and lunch for participants, the rental of apartments for 60 people and 12 nights, compensation for the Calabrian project collaborators from Reggio Calabria, Amantea and Vibo Valentia and, all meals for the team, materials used for the execution of the events, and general office expenses.
+The budget for the eleventh edition of Kino Guarimba was €15,000.
+From this, we invested a portion into purchasing locally produced products, the dinner and lunches organised for the participants, the rental of the apartments for 60 people for 12 nights, compensation for the Calabrian project collaborators from Reggio Calabria, Amantea and Vibo Valentia, as well as the meals for the team, materials used for the execution of events and general office expenses.

 CREDITS